 Keep your answers brief, factual and positive (irrespective of your child’s age).
 If they want more information, they will usually ask for it.
 You can even ask them if that answered their question or if they need more information.

 Have a phrase for questions that are asked at the wrong time or place, such as: ‘That’s a good question, but let’s talk about it once we get home’.
 (Then make sure you do!)

 Try asking your child what they think, before answering.
 You could try saying ‘What made you think of that?’.
 This will then give you a little time to think of an answer and to work out what your child already knows.

-If you’re unsure about the meaning of their question, check in with them.
+If you’re unsure about the meaning of their question, check-in with them.
 For example, ‘Do you mean how do babies grow when they are inside their mother?
-Or how do a two people start a baby growing?’
+Or how do two people start a baby growing?’